Benjamin Cate Howard: Howardene

 In 1913 Howard purchased land from the British American Land Company to establish both a family residence and a landscaped park.
 Designed by landscape architect Frederick Gage Todd, the park opened in 1914 and was called Howardene.
 His son Charles built a large residence on the estate in 1917, while Howard began constructing a second mansion in 1921.
 He died before it was completed, and only his widow eventually lived there.
 The estate later became a public park named Domaine-Howard Park and remains one of Sherbrooke’s most notable heritage landmarks.

-Personal life & death
+Personal life and death

 On 1 January 1885, Howard married Helen Eloisa Salls (1863–1941), daughter of Stephen Salls and Frances Derrick.
 They had two sons, Charles Benjamin Howard (1885–1964), who later became a Member of Parliament, Senator, and Mayor of Sherbrooke and Harvey Prescott Howard (1898–1899) who died in infancy.

 Howard’s health had not been strong in his final years, but his sudden death came as a shock.
 He collapsed in his Sherbrooke office on 23 July 1923 after returning from lunch and subsequently died at the age of 57.
 Benjamin Cate Howard is buried in Elmwood Cemetery in Sherbrooke.

 Howard Family tombstone in Elmwood Cemetery, Sherbrooke.